-In this instance, use of 3 results in the formation of products B-D in notable amounts, therefore an alternative mechanism for the hydroboration of CO2 is highly likely.
-As such, 3 was reacted with 1 eq. of HBpin, the B NMR spectrum showed complete consumption of HBpin and formation of a new upfield doublet at $\delta$ 2.57 ppm (JHB = 112.18 Hz).
-The same signal and coupling was observed from reaction of HBpin and I/Pr2Me2, therefore it is proposed that the stoichiometric reaction of 3 and HBpin results in NHC abstraction.
-Notably, this does not result in H-B bond cleavage and formation of a Al(H)-Al(Bpin) type species, which was observed with diborene and disilyne chemistry.
-Addition of CO2 to this I'Pr2Me2-HBpin adduct did not result in formation of any reduced CO2 species, or any reaction after 24hrs at room temperature, therefore it is unlikely that this is the catalytically active species.
-It is of note, that NHCs have been shown to catalyse hydroboration (with HBpin) of carbonyl compounds, in acetonitrile.60
+In this instance, use of 3 results in the formation of products B-D in notable amounts; therefore, an alternative mechanism for the hydroboration of CO2 is highly likely.
+As such, 3 was reacted with 1 eq. of HBpin; the 11B NMR spectrum showed complete consumption of HBpin and formation of a new upfield doublet at $\delta$ 2.57 ppm ( $J{\rm HB}=112.18$ Hz).
+The same signal and coupling were observed from the reaction of HBpin and IPr2Me2; therefore it is proposed that the stoichiometric reaction of 3 and HBpin results in NHC abstraction.
+Notably, this does not result in H-B bond cleavage and formation of an Al(H)-Al(Bpin) type species, which was observed with diborene and disilyne chemistry.
+Addition of CO2 to this IiPr2Me2-HBpin adduct did not result in formation of any reduced CO2 species, or any reaction after 24 h at room temperature; therefore it is unlikely that this is the catalytically active species.
+It is of note that NHCs have been shown to catalyse hydroboration (with HBpin) of carbonyl compounds, in acetonitrile.60

-Whilst these experimental observations preclude definitive mechanistic analysis, it is proposed that the aryl stabilised dialumene (3) acts as a pre-catalyst.
-With CO2 hydroboration occurring through an initial hydroalumination of CO2 then subsequent Al-O/B-H $\sigma$ -bond metathesis, in line with other previously reported main group hydroelementation of CO2 mechanisms.61-70
+Whilst these experimental observations preclude definitive mechanistic analysis, it is proposed that the aryl stabilised dialumene (3) acts as a pre-catalyst, with CO2 hydroboration occurring through an initial hydroalumination of CO2 and subsequent Al-O/B-H σ-bond metathesis, in line with other previously reported main group hydroelementation of CO2 mechanisms.
+61-70